Do I need to apply for settled or pre-settled status?

 What is freedom of movement?

 Let’s go back to basics.
 Freedom of movement is one of the main principles of the EU.
-It allows EU citizens to move to, live in, and sometimes access the welfare system of the EU country to which they’ve moved.
+It allows EU citizens to move to, live, work and study in, and sometimes access the welfare system of the EU country to which they’ve moved.

 What is settled status?

 This new status is called Settled Status, and means you will have indefinite leave to remain in the UK.

 If you’re an EU citizen, and want to live and work in the UK (with access to benefits, public services and healthcare, the right to study and rent accommodation) you will need to apply for settled status before 30 June 2021.

 If you’re an EU citizen, and want to live and work in the UK, with access to benefits, public services and healthcare, the right to study and rent accommodation after 31 Decemeber 2020, you will need to apply under the settlement scheme.

 Pre-settled status is very similar – we explain more about it below.